praezi/rust-emse-2020/rustsec/README.md

 **Q: What if there are more matches for `relative_def_id`?**

-There are two possibilties.
-Due to the non-normalization of `source_location`, it is possible that we have duplicates of the same function or macro.
+There are two possibilities.
+Due to the non-normalization of `source_location`, we may have duplicates of the same function or macro.
 You can verify this by comparing the `source_location` between the matches.
 In the other case, there are several anonymous functions with identical relative paths.
-They can be distingushed by comparing the `source_location` field.
+They can be distinguished by comparing the `source_location` field.

 ### CG Edge
 A CG edge is a list adhering the following format: